Is there a reason why leasehold purchase conveyancing in Leyton is more expensive?

-I have recently realised that I have Fifty years remaining on my lease in Leyton.
-I now wish to extend my lease but my landlord is can not be found.
-What options are available to me?
+Having checked my lease I have discovered that there are only Seventy years unexpired on my lease in Leyton.
+I need to extend my lease but my freeholder is absent.
+What are my options?